2000 Summer Paralympics medal table

 The medal table of the 2000 Summer Paralympics ranks the participating National Paralympic Committees (NPCs) by the number of gold medals won by their athletes during the competition.
 This was the eleventh Summer Paralympic Games, a quadrennial competition open to athletes with physical and intellectual disabilities.
 The Games were held in Sydney, Australia, from October 18 to October 29, 2000, the first time they had been held in the southern hemisphere.
-With 3,843 athletes taking part in the 18 sports on the programme, the Games were the second largest sporting event ever held in Australia.
+With 3,951 athletes taking part in the 18 sports on the programme, the Games were the second largest sporting event ever held in Australia until the 2006 Commonwealth Games.
 The location and facilities were shared with the largest event, the 2000 Summer Olympics, which concluded on 1 October.
 The Games set records for athlete and country participation, tickets sold, hits to the official Games website, and medals on offer.